 Gravatar is short for Globally Recognized Avatar.

-Gravatars allow you to have one avatar across the entire web.
-Avatars are usually an image that the user will create themselves.
-Unlike standard avatars, Gravatars follow you around the web and automatically appear whenever you post a comment on a WordPress site.
+Unlike standard avatars then, Gravatars follow you around the web and automatically appear whenever you post a comment on a WordPress site.

-Gravatar.com was acquired in 2007 by Automattic, the company behind WordPress.com.
-As a result, Gravatars are now integrated into every WordPress site and millions of avatar images are served billions of times per day across the web.
-Gravatars are also used by a growing number of WordPress users supported by many technologies.
+Gravatar.com was acquired in 2007 by Automattic, the company behind WordPress.
+As a result, Gravatars are now integrated into WordPress and millions of gravatar images are served billions of times per day across the web.

-If a site does not have a Gravatar account set up, the default icon set by the WP site admin will display next to their blog entries (see further below).
+If a visitor has not set up a Gravatar account, the default avatar set by the WordPress site administrator will display next to their comments and entries (this is explained further below).

-If you don’t want your entries to display with a generated icon, then the easiest thing to do is set up your own gravatar.
+If you post comments on other WordPress sites and don’t want your entries to display a default or generic icon, the easiest thing to do is set up a gravatar of your own.

-A Gravatar is basically the same thing as an avatar, but the images are hosted on a single server and are called up by encrypting the users’ email address using a special algorithm.
+A Gravatar is basically an avatar that is hosted on a single server and is called up by encrypting the users’ email address using a special algorithm.

 - There is no need to maintain additional plugins.

 - Gravatars are visually portable across the web.
-You don’t need to manage user accounts or edit user images, to allow blog commenters to use Gravatars on your site.
+You don’t need to manage user accounts or edit user images to allow post commenters to use Gravatars on your site.

-- Having a Gravatar account saves users creating an avatar on every site they join or service they register for.
+- Having a Gravatar account saves users from having to register and upload a new avatar on every site they join.

-- Users can update their Gravatar across multiple sites from their account.
+- Users can update their Gravatar across multiple sites by simply uploading a single image inside their account.

-To use Gravatars, first first you will need to create an account (it’s FREE): http://www.gravatar.com
+To start using Gravatars, you will first need to create an account (it’s FREE) here: http://www.gravatar.com

-If you don’t have a WordPress.com account, you can easily register for one on the site …
+If you don’t have a WordPress.com account, you can easily register and set one up on the site.

 Once you have verified and set up your account, follow the instructions to set up your profile, and select the email address and image you want to associate with your Gravatar.